Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 highlighted the dangers of government overreach.

-In a September 1991 issue of Milibank Quarterly, Harry G. Levine and Craig Reinarman claim
+In a September 1991 issue of Milibank Quarterly, Harry G. Levine and Craig Reinarman claimed

 tactics, moral grandstanding and enforcement procedures: